designbysuren/human-voice-skill/README.md

 ## Usage

-Once installed, reference the skill when asking Claude to write:
+Once installed, reference the skill in any writing prompt:

 ```
 Write a blog post about why we deprecated our feature flags system.
 Use the human-voice skill.
 ```

-Or for voice matching:
+For voice matching:

 ```
 Here are three examples of how I write: [paste samples]